 Giving your customers the gift of a face-to-face experience, education or inspiration through experts helps build a prosperous customer community.

 In particular, it’s extremely beneficial for businesses with a longer sales cycle.
 If customers only visit you once every year or more, inviting them to a mid-way event can mean the difference in keeping them.

 Innovative retail brands are building healthy customer communities into their customer experience portfolio.
 These communities facilitate not only engagement by the brand but also between the customers themselves.

 Utilising customer communities to grow and deepen relationships can foster belonging, emotions, and inform new and innovative future experiences too.

 While humankind loves to specialise and break everything down to its finite niches and details, retail has always been straightforward when it comes to impressing a customer.
 Connect with them, show them you are listening and give them what they want.

-In summary, by utilising your archetype to inform your experiences.
-Prioritising emotions over new gimmicky functions and listening to customers through engaging communities, you can simplify and create customer experiences that your customers will love.
+In summary, utilise your archetype to inform your experiences.
+Prioritise emotions over new gimmicky functions and listen to what your customers are saying through engaging communities.
+Simplify and create customer experiences that your customers will love.

 Keen to learn more about your experiences?
 Book a Customer Experience Assessment, a 45-minute Free Zoom call where I’ll personally go over; 7 point assessment of your brand experience across your website, digital landscape and give you 3 easy to implement experiences that will drive sales and foot traffic.